 iText Express saves documents as .rtf file by default.
 RTF stands for rich-text format.
 RTF is a type of file that can be read by all word processors.
 So you can send your .rtf files to anybody else, on a Mac or a PC, and they’ll be able to open the file with whichever word processor they use.

 Microsoft Word creates .doc and .docx files and iText Express can open them.
 Sometimes the formatting gets adjusted slightly, but the file is typically readable so you might be able to get away with not owning Microsoft Word. iText Express is not able to open documents created by Apple’s Pages.
 This isn’t a big-deal since, in my experience, most Pages users tend to know how to send files as .doc files.

-If you want to try iTextExpress you can buy it, for free, from the Mac App Store. iText Express version 3.4.3 currently requires OS X 10.6.6 or higher.
+If you want to try iTextExpress you can buy it, for free, from the Mac App Store or from the developer. iText Express version 3.4.3 currently requires OS X 10.6.6 or higher.
 When you open it the first time, I suggest you make a few immediate changes to its default preferences.
 Click on the iText Express menu, select Preferences, click on the New Document button, and then check the box named Wrap to Page.
 Optionally, check the box to Number pages when printing to automatically add pages numbers to all of your documents.
 Click the iText Express button and change the Ruler Units from centimeters to inches.

 When iText Express opens the first time it automatically opens its manual which, conveniently, is an iText Express document that demonstrates many of its features, including the bookmark feature to help navigating really long documents.
 You can easily access this manual in the future from the Help menu.